 In the context of a car accident, whiplash is often associated with rear-end collisions, where the impact propels the occupants’ heads in such a way.

-In the state of Nevada, it’s crucial to delve into the specifics of whiplash injuries, as this knowledge forms the foundation for determining whether pursuing legal action is worthwhile.
+In Nevada, it’s crucial to delve into the specifics of whiplash injuries.
+This knowledge forms the foundation for determining whether legal action is worthwhile.

 Common Signs and Symptoms